Card Services calls have the general form:

 Typically, a client will initially assign each erase queue entry the

-queue, the client will set their states to ERASE_QUEUED
+queue, the client will set their states to ERASE_QUEUED, and call

 completion event, it will check the state field to determine whether